johnzelson/local-nonprofits/README.md

 With external links to the amazing Censusreporter, Probublica, and...

-The data is processed in five google colab notebooks (link)
+The data is processed in five google colab notebooks from repository

 [Open Local Nonrofits in Streamlit](https://local-nonprofits-jzelson.streamlit.app/)